-Forget getting up half an hour earlier to make your own cheese and pickle sarnies, again.
-The best lunch spots in Manchester are on hand to make your midday repast all the easier - and probably all the tastier.
-From stellar street food to cult curry houses and charming cheap eats there’s certainly plenty to tempt you, so grab a bargain lunch in one of the city’s best filling stations.
-Enjoy.
+Forget getting up half an hour earlier to make your own cheese and pickle sarnies.
+The best lunch spots in Manchester are on hand to make your midday repast all the easier - and perhaps even tastier.
+From award-winning street food to cult curry houses and charming cheap eats there’s plenty to enjoy, so grab a bargain lunch at the city’s best filling stations.

 Lunch spots in Manchester